Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling: Experiment

 \subsubsection{Configuration}

-We trained all models for 20 epochs and the reported results are based on the test data with the best performing model selected within the validation set for each sub-dataset.
-For model selection, we took a holistic approach, considering both recommendation and investment performance.
-This was achieved by employing the validation data to independently rank the models based on their performance in HR@5 and $P(SR)$@5.
+We train all models for 20 epochs and the reported results are based on the test data with the best performing model selected within the validation set.
+For model selection, we use NDCG@5 for recommender, price-based models, and a holistic approach for stock recommendation models and our model, considering both recommendation and investment performance.
+This is achieved by employing the validation data to independently rank the models based on their performance in NDCG@5 and $P(SR)$@5.
 Then, the averages of these rankings are used to determine the final model.
-For a fair comparison, we conducted hyperparameter tuning for all models.
-The hyperparameter search ranges were set based on the original papers and the details are given in the appendix.
+For a fair comparison, we conduct hyperparameter tuning for all models.